openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

                                      size_t *extlen);

 /*
- * TODO(QUIC): Add additional helper functions for querying extensions here (e.g.
+ * TODO(QUIC TESTING): Add additional helper functions for querying extensions
- * finding or adding them).
-We could also provide a "listener" API for listening
+ * here (e.g. finding or adding them).
+We could also provide a "listener" API
- * for specific extension types
+ * for listening for specific extension types.
  */

 /*